-The built environment is recognized as being the largest single contributor to climate change, with the creation, running, and maintenance of buildings estimated to account for 50% of all energy usage and more than 50% of all climate change emissions globally (Smith, 2005).
+The built environment is recognised as being the largest single contributor to climate change, with the creation, running and maintenance of buildings estimated to account for 50% of all energy usage and more than

+50% of all climate-change emissions globally (Smith, 2005).

-Against this backdrop, the international community is still divided on the sustainability credentials of tall buildings as an appropriate typology in our existing and future urban centres.
-There are those who believe that the concentration of population through high density (therefore reducing transport costs and urban/suburban spread), combined with the economies of scale of building tall, make the typology an inherently sustainable option, while others believe that the embodied energies involved in constructing at height, combined with the impact on the urban realm, make them inherently antienvironmental (see the summarized cases 'for' and 'against' tall buildings, Table 1).
+Against this backdrop, the international community is still divided on the sustainability credentials of Tall Buildings as an appropriate typology in our existing and future urban centres.
+There are those that believe that the concentration of population through high-density (therefore reducing transport costs and urban / sub-urban spread) combined with the economies of scale of building tall, make the typology an inherently sustainable option, whilst others believe that the embodied energies involved in constructing at height, combined with the impact on the urban realm. inherently make them anti-environmental (see the summarised cases 'For' and 'Against' tall buildings, table, Figure 1).